The computational complexity of knot genus in a fixed 3-manifold: A basis for the homology of a knot complement with small Thurston complexity

 The above triangulation of $S^3 - N^\circ(K \cup \Gamma \cup L)$ extends to a triangulation of $M - N^\circ(K)$ in an obvious way.
 We need to attach a solid torus to each component of $\partial N(L)$.
-We do this by attaching a triangulated meridian disc along the surgery slope.
-We then attach on a 3-ball, which is triangulated as a cone on its boundary.
+We do this by attaching a triangulated meridian disc along the surgery slope, triangulated by adding all the diagonals from an existing vertex on its boundary.
+We then attach on a 3-ball, which is triangulated as a cone with cone point an existing vertex on its boundary.
+It is clear that we can extend this triangulation of $M - N^\circ(K)$ to a triangulation of $M$, still using at most $O(c)$ tetrahedra, in which $K$ is simplicial.
 This process is again completed in polynomial time, and the number of tetrahedra remains bounded above by a linear function of $c$.\\